-This means that you can already start travelling through all of the EU member states, which includes some of the most popular tourist destinations such as Italy, France, Greece, and Spain.
+This means that you can already start traveling through all of the EU member states, which includes some of the most popular tourist destinations such as Italy, France, Greece, and Spain.
 The vaccine passport in the EU is available as a digital vaccine pass with a QR code, but you can also present a paper booklet in the form of the World Health Organization (WHO) International Certificate of Vaccination.

 The UK does not have an official vaccine passport.
 However, the NHS Covid Pass has unofficially become the NHS Covid vaccine passport app as it functions very similarly to the EU vaccine passport.
-It provides authorities with digital proof of your vaccinations, and can already be used not just within the UK, but internationally too, especially while travelling around Europe.
+It provides authorities with digital proof of your vaccinations, and can already be used not just within the UK, but internationally too, especially while traveling around Europe.

-In fact, some travellers have already tried using their NHS app to fly abroad.
-Take Nellie Khossousi of Third Culture Nellie: she has recently travelled from the UK to Denmark, and had few issues entering the EU, though she did run into some trouble upon her return: “I have recently flown with the UK's NHS app, which shows my vaccine status, from London to Denmark.
+In fact, some travelers have already tried using their NHS app to fly abroad.
+Take Nellie Khossousi of Third Culture Nellie: she has recently traveled from the UK to Denmark, and had few issues entering the EU, though she did run into some trouble upon her return: “I have recently flown with the UK's NHS app, which shows my vaccine status, from London to Denmark.
 On my return, I used Denmark's Corona passport (Coronapas).

 My journey to Denmark was very quick and easy with the NHS app.
 I showed them my vaccination card but they wanted the app to be sure the card was mine.